OUR SAILBOATS

 Makes sailing accessible to all !

-Amazingly, the boat can be even further adapted: the power assist system can be controlled by an incredible, sophisticated straw system called the “sip 'n puff”.
-As the name indicates, instead of controlling the steering and sails with the joystick, the sailor uses his or her breath.
-By just inhaling or exhaling gently into the straws, the rudder will move left or right and the sails can be let out or drawn in.
-With this amazing design, high-level quadriplegics – those with no movement below the neck – can sail the boat independently.
+The system can be further adapted by adding the “Sip ‘n puff” module.
+Instead of controlling the steering and sails with the joystick, the sailor uses his or her breath.
+By sipping and puffing on two straws the tiller moves left or right and the sails can be let out or drawn in.
+This system allows people who have no use of their arms, such as high-level quadriplegics, to sail the boat independently.